MicrosoftDocs/powerbi-docs/powerbi-docs/service-modern-usage-metrics.md

 ### Create a new usage report in Power BI Desktop

-You can create a new usage report in Power BI Desktop, based on teh Usage Metrics Report dataset.
+You can create a new usage report in Power BI Desktop, based on the Usage Metrics Report dataset.
 To establish a connection to the Usage Metrics Report dataset and create your own report, you have to be signed in to the Power BI service in Power BI Desktop.

 1. Open Power BI Desktop.